jeffrey-w/smart-home-simulator/README.md

 There should only be up to four windows per room, one per wall (N-E-S-W).

 #### Rooms
-Rooms contain all the above elements and can be occupied by any number of users.
+Rooms contain all the above main.model.elements and can be occupied by any number of users.
 The user running the simulation will be able to add and remove people from rooms.

 #### Heating Zones